-Navid Fanaeian is an associate with Foley & Lardner LLP.
+Navid Fanaeian is a senior counsel with Foley & Lardner LLP.
 He is a member of the firm’s Electronics Practice.
 Navid works with scientists, engineers, and researchers at technology companies and academic institutions to secure and enforce patents, to avoid patents, and to challenge or defend against enforcement of patents as needed.
 He works with technologies in very diverse fields, including inventions at the intersection of computing and medicine.

 Navid’s practice includes a focus on patent prosecution and client counseling, encompassing strategic development and management of domestic and foreign patent portfolios, conducting competitive patent assessments, and providing product clearance, patentability, and validity analyses.
 He has drafted and prosecuted patent applications in such areas as healthcare and financial software, medical treatment devices and implants, imaging, bioinformatics, augmented reality, cybersecurity, processor and memory design, optics, semiconductors, RF technologies, artificial intelligence and machine learning, Internet of Things (IoT), chemical and materials processing, and “green” technologies.